-In this 3-minute video, you can see how a CASA Volunteer can support an individual child as they move along a treadmill of growing up (which is hard anyway) while in the child protection system.
-It shows how a CASA Volunteer’s advocacy means that medical, mental health, academic and social needs of a child are not forgotten and a child has a better chance.
+In this 3-minute video, you can see how a CASA Volunteer can support an individual child as they move along a treadmill of growing up (which is already challenging) while in the child protection system.
+It shows how a CASA Volunteer — in about 10 hours a month — makes sure the medical, mental health, academic and social needs of a child are not forgotten and a child has a better chance.

 Why a CASA Volunteer Makes a Difference:

 CASA Volunteers are highly effective in getting their recommendations accepted in court.
-In four out of five cases, all or almost all CASA volunteer recommendations are accepted.
-Source.
+In 4 out of 5 cases, all or almost all of the CASA Volunteer’s recommendations are accepted.
+Source

 Note that our links to sources are accurate at the time we post them.
 If you encounter a link that does not work, or have questions about the statistics we use, please contact ProKids.